top of page

 Leek and scallion soup with potato gnocchi

-I love soups and I love gnocchi.
+I love soups, and I love gnocchi.
 This soup called to me naturally.

 The original soup recipe from Deborah Madison called for commercial gnocchi, but I wanted to make them at home.
 I love gnocchi, soft pillows of love, and making them is always fun.
-Yes, they can be a bit challenging, but the joy of having a wonderful gnocchi is, as they say, priceless!
+Yes, they can be a bit challenging, but the joy of having an excellent gnocchi is, as they say, priceless!
 Additionally, I chose to pan-sauté these gnocchi in butter or ghee.
 This makes the dish very decadent and adds a wonderful texture to the soup.

 For more wonderful Italian recipes from this cookbook, click here.